 If you're sick of being disconnected while raiding in World of Warcraft, USB Wi-Fi adapters can be a must when trying enhance your pesky wireless connection.
 To be frank, you could easily get away with purchasing a cheap $9.99 USB Wi-Fi adapter, but I speak from experience when I say that's a bad idea.
 If you’re facing serious connection issues, it probably won't help very much.
 But if you just need something to connect with because your system doesn't have a Wi-Fi card, then cheap will be fine.

-Instead, you’ll need to put down a decent amount of cash to ensure your connection is stronger and more stable.
-This means you could end up paying anywhere from $29.99 to $89.99, but deciding which adapter to purchase comes down to a combination of factors.
-Without further ado, here are the best USB Wi-Fi adapters you can buy right now.
+We recommend putting down a decent amount of cash to ensure your connection is unbreakable.
+After all, we don't want your guild mates getting salty that they lost their healer halfway through a boss fight.
+This means you might be paying $29.99 to $89.99, but deciding which adapter to purchase comes down to a combination of many things.
+So let us stop with the fluff and get right to it: Here are the best USB Wi-Fi adapters you can buy right now.

 What are the best USB Wi-Fi adapters?